fulong-huang/Chess_Online/README.md

 <br/>

 ## Description:
-&emsp;&emsp;Game of Chess, allow user to host a server for friend to connect to.
+&emsp;&emsp; Game of Chess, but allow multiple users to connect to the server and play together.
 <br/><br/>

 ## How to RUN:  (Game not complete, likely will not function as expected)
-&emsp;&emsp;Target CMAKE built location by running the following command from root directory (will take a while to install SFML):
+&emsp;&emsp; Target CMAKE built location by running the following command from the root directory (will take a while to install SFML):
 <br/>
 ```
     cmake -S . -B <target build directory>
 ```
-<br/>&emsp;&emsp;Go into build directory, build the game with:
+<br/>&emsp;&emsp;Go into the build directory, build the game with:
 ```
     make
 ```
-&emsp;&emsp;Then run the game with command:
+&emsp;&emsp; Then run the game with the command:
 ```
     ./CPP_Chess
 ```